RickyCook/CV/README.rst

 Responsibilities
 ````````````````
-- Develop and debug complex web applications in both legacy and cutting edge
+- Develop and debug complex web applications in environments with  both legacy
-  environments.
+  and cutting edge technology, using agile methods.
 - Judge and create releases as part of a CI/CD process, run retrospectives and
   generally participate in a highly flexible and free agile team.